 - 1. Parent/foster parents will maintain a connection to the Internet. - 2.
-As part of the enrollment process the parent/foster parent will meet with the Principal or Superintendent to discuss the enrollment process.
-The parent/foster parent will also attend Day 1 of the 3-day Introduction to On-line Learning class. - 3.
-The student's parent/foster parent/guardian will provide within the home, at all times during which the student is engaged in FDA's program of study, adult supervision of such a nature as to ensure the student's safe and responsible participation in the program. - 4.
-Parents/foster parents will monitor student attendance and course progress. - 5.
-Parents/foster parents will make sure that the computer equipment is cared for and handled in an appropriate fashion. - 6.
-In order to keep the lines of communication open, parents must communicate with Findlay Digital Academy any changes they may have of their addresses and/or phone numbers. - 7.
-If students are not being successful at Findlay Digital Academy, the school will request a parent/foster parent meeting to develop a Learning Plan.
-Parents are required to attend these meetings. - 8.
-At least one time during the school year, the parent/foster parents and the student will meet with a Findlay Digital Academy staff member to develop a Student Success Plan as required by the Ohio Department of Education. - 9.
+As part of the enrollment process the parent/foster parent/guardian will meet with FDA Intake Staff to discuss the enrollment process.
+The parent/foster parent will also attend Day 1 of the 2-day Introduction to On-line Learning class.

+- 3. The student's parent/foster parent/guardian will provide within the home, at all times during which the student is engaged in FDA's program of study, adult supervision of such a nature as to ensure the student's safe and responsible participation in the program. - 4.
+Parents/foster parents/guardians will monitor student attendance and course progress. - 5.
+Parents/foster parents/guardians will make sure that the computer equipment is cared for and handled in an appropriate fashion. - 6.
+In order to keep the lines of communication open, parents/foster parents/guardians must communicate with Findlay Digital Academy any changes they may have of their addresses and/or phone numbers. - 7.
+If students are not being successful at Findlay Digital Academy, the school will request a parent/foster parent/guardian meeting to develop a Learning Plan.
+Parents/foster parents/guardians are required to attend these meetings. - 8.
+At least one time during the school year, the parent/foster parent/guardian and the student will meet with a Findlay Digital Academy staff member to develop a Student Success Plan as required by the Ohio Department of Education. - 9.
 If a student does not graduate, he/she will not be eligible to attend any State of Ohio university.

-Additional School Responsibilities:
+Additional School Responsibilities